ministryofjustice/opg-digideps/docs/TESTING.md

 The coverage report is output to build/coverage-client.

-### Integration tests
+### End to End tests

-In order to run the integration tests locally, create an .env file in the root of the repo and add the test key found in AWS secrets manager under the Digideps developer account, e.g.
+In order to run the end to end tests locally, create an .env file in the root of the repo and add the test key found in AWS secrets manager under the Digideps developer account, e.g.

 ```shell script